 Use Z codes to code for surgical aftercare.

-When patients need continual care during a post-treatment healing or recovery phase—or when they require care for chronic symptoms that resulted from their original ailment—aftercare visit codes perfectly fit the bill.
+When a patient's health status necessitates continual care during a post-treatment healing or recovery phase—or when they require care for chronic symptoms that resulted from their original ailment—aftercare visit codes perfectly fit the bill.
 Z codes also apply to post-op care when the condition that precipitated the surgery no longer exists—but the patient still requires therapeutic care to return to a healthy level of function.
-In situations like these, ICD-10 provides a few coding options, including:
+These situations often provide common Z codes for therapists that include:

 - Z47.89, Encounter for other orthopedic aftercare, and